open-algorithmic-trading/docs/README.md

-# Hello there.
-Welcome to Open Trading!
+# Welcome to Open Trading!

 ## Why do we bet on algorithmic trading?
 We believe [technical analysis](https://en.wikipedia.org/wiki/Technical_analysis) could be an important factor to consider, when initiating a trade for a stock.